Christopher W. Weber, Ph.D.

 Articles Editor, Washington University Law Review

-The Pennsylvania State University, B.S. in Biology
+The Pennsylvania State University, B.S., biology

 - Registered Patent Attorney, U.S. Patent and Trademark Office, No. 73,543